pedro412/pedro412/README.md

 ### Hi there 👋

-🔭 I’m currently working at Scotiabank MX, as a frontend developer using React.
+🔭 I’m currently working as a frontend developer using React.

 I have work on different projects of my own making websites and small apps as a freelance using JavaScript/TypeScript as the main programing language, i have build Restfuls API's with Express, Nest, Hapi, sometimes also with .NET Core with Databases such as MongoDB, PostgreSQL, SQL Server or MySQL.